 When selling online, you are competing with players like Amazon and Walmart who are known to review their prices multiple times a day.
 Hence, your pricing strategy needs to be agile and dynamic to keep up with price changes and comparison shoppers.
 You need to track competitor prices in real-time and have an automated price optimization strategy to take advantage of any pricing or assortment gaps left by competitors.
 Ensure your pricing tools are equipped to offer accurate price recommendations based on multiple factors like competitor prices, market trends, demand, product visibility, etc. Compare and benchmark against exact and similar competitor products with advanced pricing solutions to improve performance on the digital shelf.

-– Maintain optimum inventory levels of all products to achieve success on the Digital shelf
+Best Practice – Maintain optimum inventory levels of all products to achieve success on the Digital shelf

 Deciding the inventory levels for your SKUs cannot be based on product forecasts alone.
 You need comprehensive data analytics to understand actual day-to-day demand for top-selling products, the short-term impact of seasonal trends, and real-time competitor sales.
 Once you have current and historical data, you can predict demand and sales velocity and accordingly optimize your stock levels to ensure you are neither over stocked nor under stocked.
 You can make sure you have inventory when the customer wants to buy; and you can also take advantage of the market if your competitors don’t have inventory.

 It’s Time to Own The Digital Shelf

 It’s no secret that brands and retailers that leverage technology for customer and competitor data move ahead in the eCommerce race.
 Amazon, Walmart, and Target are just some of the examples of retailers harnessing data and analytics to win the retail race.
 Digital Shelf is one such area that is less explored but fast gaining the importance it deserves.
 Brands and retailers need to invest in advanced digital shelf analytics to stay ahead of the curve and thrive in the evolving retail space.
 Next-gen digital Shelf platforms are rapidly gaining importance in this increasingly competitive arena.